aakash4dev/nextjs-ethereum-explorer/README.md

 ```sh
 npm run dev
 ```
-- The app will be available at [http://localhost:3000](http://localhost:3000)
+- The app will be available at [http://localhost:3000](http://localhost:3000).

-### 3. Index Ethereum Data
-- Open [http://localhost:3000](http://localhost:3000) in your browser
-- Click the **"Run Indexer"** button at the top
-- This will fetch and store the latest 100 blocks and their transactions
-- The frontend will update automatically with the new data
+- The app will automatically start syncing the latest 10 blocks.
+You will see them appear in the UI one by one.
+- You can click the **"Sync" button** at any time to re-run the process.

 ---